 Format: The D.Min. program is offered through an online cohort model with semester residencies.
-Students enter the program in the fall semester and complete courses with their cohort.
+Students may enter the program in the fall or spring semester and complete courses with their cohort.
 Students attend an on-campus seminar of 1 to 1.5 weeks for each core course, while completing substantial pre- and post-session assignments at home.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid

 Features: The online Doctor of Ministry degree program is available in five concentrations.

 As you investigate online seminary colleges in pursuit of your higher calling, make sure Regent University is on your list.
 Just use the Important Links section above.

 Realize personal formation and spiritual maturity, and align your calling with your core values and best gifts.